martinfleis/greedy/docs_src/source/install.rst

     Greedy is under development, instructions below do not apply at this moment.

-greedy, similar to GeoPandas, can be a bit complicated to install.
+CHANGE greedy, similar to GeoPandas, can be a bit complicated to install.
 However, if you follow recommended instructions below, there should be no issue.
 For more details on issues with geospatial python stack, please refer to `GeoPandas installation instructions <http://geopandas.org/install.html>`__.